pan-ty/benchmarking-structural-variant-callers/README.md

 ### Description
 In this project, I benchmarked several long-read structural variant callers (cuteSV, DeBreak, PBSV, Sniffles, SVDSS, and SVIM) on a range of sequencing depths (5X, 10X, 15X, 20X, 25X, 30X, MAX) in order to determine the minimum depth allowing for the most sufficient yield of structural variant calls.
 With these benchmarking statistics, a cost-effective sequencing depth can be determined to generate new data.
 For this analysis, I used data of the SK-BR-3 breast cancer cell from three sequencing platforms: Oxford Nanopore Technologies (ONT), PacBio Continuous Long Reads (PBCLR), and Illumina short-reads (SR).
  ## 1. Alignment
- I used minimap2 to align long-reads (ONT and PBCLR) and bwa-mem2 to align the short-reads (SR) onto the GRCh38.p13 assembly.
+ I used minimap2 to align long-reads (ONT and PBCLR) and bwa-mem2 to align the short-reads (SR) using the GRCh38.p13 assembly.
 ```
 #!/bin/bash
 # indexing